 In this On-Camera/Scene Study class, students will expand their existing knowledge of script analysis, character creation, and on-camera acting techniques.
 The class will have alternating instructors: Dexter will focus on in-depth scene study, preparing the students to film the scenes the following week with Carrie Anne, who will both direct the scenes and focus on helping the students create truthful connections to the material through various techniques and exercises.

-Advanced Scene Study, Catapult’s first advanced youth scene study course, is designed for young actors on a professional path and was specifically created to help actors sharpen their scene study skills in a focused, intensive way.
-In this course, actors will explore and dissect scenes in every single class, working toward developing nuanced, compelling characters that serve the text.
-Actors will be challenged by the specific material chosen for each class, the instructor, and their fellow students, all while learning to create memorable performances in their TV/film auditions and on-set work.
+Advanced Scene Study is designed for young actors on a professional path.
+This class was specifically created to help actors sharpen their scene study skills.
+Actors will explore and dissect scenes in every single class, working toward developing nuanced, compelling characters that serve the text.
+Actors will be challenged by the specific material chosen for each class.
+Students will learn how to better use their imagination to create vivid backstories to make their characters come to life.

 Catapult Acting, LLC has a 24 hour grace period in which clients can cancel their registration and receive a full refund.
 After 24 hours, a 10% cancellation fee will apply to all registrations.
 If the client chooses to cancel 15-21 days before the event (classes, workshops & camps), a 50% refund will be issued.
 If the registration is cancelled within 14 days of the event, 100% of the payment will be forfeited.
 PLEASE NOTE: There are no refunds for missed, dropped or cancelled classes; should your schedule change once registered and within the cancellation policy.